Call our quote line to speak to a qualified solicitor0800 987 8156* Send a message

 Having already secured evidence of your mental health condition from a GP, these three criteria should be relatively simple to establish in an employment tribunal.

-With branches across Essex, the expert legal team at Kew Law can provide you with advice and legal support from the initial stages of your claim right up to your employment tribunal and beyond.
+With branches across Essex, the expert legal team at Kew Law can provide you with advice and legal support in your employment dispute from the initial stages of your claim right up to your employment tribunal and beyond.

 We will use our expertise to guide you through the process of defending your rights as an employee to secure the most favourable outcome in your case.
 We also provide no-obligation quotes for all our legal services.